NSO-developer/netsim-wrapper/README.md

 ## FAQ

 - **Question:** Do I need to install ncs-netsim too?
  **Answer:** Not really, ncs-netsim tool comes along with NSO.
-If you are working NSO it's won't be a problem.
+If you are working with NSO it's won't be a problem.

 - **Question:** Is python mandatory for ncs-netsim2?
- **Answer:** Yes, we had wrote the complete logic in python, and wanted to make NSO version independent tool.
+ **Answer:** Yes, the library is written in python and we wanted not to be dependend on NSO versions.

-- **Question:** Is ncs-netsim2 backword compatable on other commands?
+- **Question:** Is ncs-netsim2 backword compatable?
  **Answer:** We recommend to use ncs-netsim2 commands instead of ncs-netsim.
 However couple of commands are still backward compatable ie. `ncs-netsim list`, etc.

 - **Question:** I am seeing following error ./env.sh: line 12: export: `Fusion.app/Contents/Public:/Applications/Wireshark.app/Contents/MacOS': not a valid identifier